 - Bedside teaching grounds daily with attending staff, intern, and nursing staff.

-- Supervised operating theater experience providing opportunity to develop technical skills through:
+- Supervised operating theater experience providing an opportunity to develop technical skills through:

 - didactic presentations